ropensci/roweb3/content/blog/2023-04-21-ropensci-news-digest-april-2023/index.md

 You can find all posts in Spanish in <https://ropensci.org/es/archive> (and the lone French post in <https://ropensci.org/fr/archive>).
 From any post that has a translation, the sidebar on the right (or... at the bottom if you're reading on mobile!) has a link to translations of the post, see this [example](/blog/2023/02/28/r-universe-stars-2-en/).

-We plan to improve the multilingualism of our website over time.
+Over time we plan to further improve the multilingualism of our website.

-### 18.000 packages tracked on R-universe!
+### 18,000 packages tracked on R-Universe!

-Currently r-universe is tracking and indexing of over 18.000 R packages!
+Currently R-Universe is tracking and indexing over 18,000 R packages!
 These are a mix of packages found on popular networks like [CRAN](https://cran.r-project.org/) or [Bioconductor](https://www.bioconductor.org/), and packages that were registered by users.

-In previous posts we already explained [how to create your personal CRAN-like repository](/blog/2021/06/22/setup-runiverse/) and publish packages on r-universe yourself.
-A new post explains the other part: how the scraper [automatically finds packages on CRAN and Bioconductor](/blog/2023/04/03/cran-to-git/) that should be included in r-universe.
+In previous posts we explained [how to create your personal CRAN-like repository](/blog/2021/06/22/setup-runiverse/) and publish packages on R-Universe yourself.
+A new post explains the other part: how the scraper [automatically finds packages on CRAN and Bioconductor](/blog/2023/04/03/cran-to-git/) to include in the R-Universe.

-All in all, R-universe provides a great way to [discover and explore many packages](/blog/2023/02/27/runiverse-discovering/).
+All in all, R-Universe provides a great way to [discover and explore many packages](/blog/2023/02/27/runiverse-discovering/)!

-## Help us put together the rOpenSci Community Call calendar for the year!
+### Help us put together the rOpenSci Community Call calendar for the year!

-After a break, we have resumed our community calls.  🎉
+We've had [some](https://ropensci.org/commcalls/oct2022-champions/) [great](https://ropensci.org/commcalls/jan2023-targets/) community calls lately,  🎉
-And we want to know what topics **you** would like us to cover.
+and now we'd like to know what topics **you** would like us to cover in the future!

-We hold [Community Calls](/commcalls/) every 3 months to share knowledge that is relevant to our community and consistent with [our vision and mission](/about/).
+We hold [Community Calls](/commcalls/) about every 3 months to share knowledge that is relevant to our community and consistent with [our vision and mission](/about/).
 These are free and open for anyone to attend and provide opportunities for us to connect with rOpenSci community members around the world.

 We’ve [opened an issue in this repository for each topic we’re considering](https://github.com/ropensci-org/community-calls/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc).
-We'd like **your input and "votes"** on these, and **your suggestions for other topics** we haven't though of.
+We'd like **your input and "votes"** on these, and **your suggestions for other topics** we haven't thought of.

 We will also be very grateful if you suggest speakers, resources, or encourage others to weigh in by sharing the link to your favorite topic.

 You can [read more details on our community calls repository](https://github.com/ropensci-org/community-calls).

 We look forward to hearing your ideas.
-Let's build the schedule together.
+Let's build the schedule together!

 ### Coworking